 This story has jack shit to do with the above concepts.
 It’s just some Sims.

 (Do bear with me, folks.
-The prose gets better.
-Earlier posts are being left as-is because I’ve found it encouraging to watch the progress of other bloggers and hope readers get as much enjoyment from tracking the improvement of others as I do.
-Before choosing to get invested, I highly recommend skipping forward to a later entry to see how drastic this stylistic shift is.)
+The writing gets better.
+Earlier posts are being left as-is because I want my own writing progress to be part of the story.
+I highly recommend skipping forward to a later entry to see how drastic this stylistic shift is.)

 The Jeong-Espinosas: Kale and Additional Kale